petrukhinandrew/ICS-project/README.md

 # ICS project repository

-This is a rework of https://github.com/saimj7/People-Counting-in-Real-Time with some additions connected with illuminance estimation
+This is a rework of https://github.com/saimj7/People-Counting-in-Real-Time with some additions connected with lightness(illuminance) estimation

 ## Usage